NickCH-K/CVRoller/LayoutInstructions.md

 Current supported non-required options include:

-`raw: "file.md"` tells CVRoller to save the raw compiled Markdown code for this CV variant to a file called `file.md`.

 `sectionglue`, which is by default set to two line breaks (`sectionglue: "\br\br"`), tells CVRoller how to 'glue' sections together, i.e. what goes between them.
 Use `\br` to indicate line breaks, and otherwise use Markdown.

 `sectionframe`, tells CVRoller how to attach a section title, referred to as `{title}` to the `{meat}` of the section, which includes all the data.
 This is by default set to `sectionframe: "**{title}**\br{meat}"` and can be overriden in individual sections by adding `sectionframe` options to those sections.
 Use `\br` to indicate line breaks, and otherwise use Markdown.